atom-haskell/ide-haskell/README.md

 #### Get type/info

-You can get type of any expression and get info on any symbol.
+If you have `haskell-ghc-mod` or similar package installed, you can get type of any expression and get info on any symbol.

 There are two options to do so.